stackus/ftgogo/README.md

 > Services can be made to publish messages directly without having to use an outbox and CDC.
 The pattern works best, only?, with backends that provide transactional support.

 ### Other
+#### Metrics/Instrumentation
+Prometheus metrics for each service are available at `http://localhost:[port]/metrics`.
+The order-service has a few additional counters.
+See the order-service [application](https://github.com/stackus/ftgogo/blob/master/order/cmd/service/application.go) for more information.

 #### Mono-repository
 This demonstration application is a mono-repository for the Golang services.
 I chose to use as few additional frameworks as possible so you'll find there is also quite a bit of shared code in packages under `/shared-go`